Small caps: Uses

+Some publications use small caps to indicate surnames.
+An elementary example is Don Quixote de La Mancha.
+In the 21st century, the practice is gaining traction in scientific publications.

 In many versions of the Old Testament of the Bible, the word "Lord" is set in small caps.
 Typically, an ordinary "Lord" corresponds to the use of the word Adonai in the original Hebrew, but the small caps "Lord" corresponds to the use of Yahweh in the original; in some versions the compound "Lord God" represents the Hebrew compound Adonai Yahweh.

-In zoological and botanical nomenclature, it is common use to print names of the family group in small caps.
+In zoological and botanical nomenclature, the small caps are occasionally used for genera and families.

-In Computational complexity theory, a sub-field of Computer science, the formal names of algorithmic problem, e.g. MᴀxSAT, are sometimes set in small caps.
+In computational complexity theory, a sub-field of computer science, the formal names of algorithmic problems, e.g. MᴀxSAT, are sometimes set in small caps.